origamiNDroid/Shelly_Bike_Guard_Musical_Bike_Alarm_plus_Amazon_Echo/README.md

 grinders, bolt cutters and even wire cutters being used to get around the locking system, theives are able to steal a bicycle in less than a minute.
 Furthermore, when a theft is in progress the owner is away and has no way of knowing a thief is riding away on their favorite mode of transportation.
-The solution being proposed is to utilize an internet of things device (IoT) paired with an accelerometer in order to alert the cyclist owner of an ongoing theft via a phone call, a musical alarm, and an amazon echo device notifiacation.
+The solution being proposed is to utilize an internet of things device (IoT) paired with an accelerometer in order to alert the cyclist owner of an ongoing theft via a phone call, a musical alarm, and an amazon echo device notification.
 By creating an IoT enabled device, the user will be alerted to a potential theft from a remote location.